 many cases, inaccurate and out-of-date information about breastfeeding replaces

+traditional knowledge.
 For example. it is often said that poor diet or psychological stress can make a

 mother's milk 'dry up'.
 However, this is not supported by evidence.
 Although a good diet